oaljoundi/CBL-Mariner/docs/index.md

 * **Support & Updates**:
 	- 72 hours SLA for critical vulnerabilities.
 	- Live patching for Mariner kernel CEVs
-	- Patches automatically available for customer to update when most convenient for them.
+	- Patches automatically available for the customer to update when most convenient for them.
 	- `dnf` infrastructure used for upgrading packages.
 * **Virtualization**